awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 1. Select **APIGatewayLambdaExecPolicy**, and then choose **Policy Actions**, **Delete**\.
 When prompted, choose **Delete**\.

 You have now reached the end of this walkthrough\.

-### Next Steps<a name="getting-started-models-next-steps"></a>

-You may want to begin the next walkthrough, which shows you how to create an API Gateway API to access an AWS service\.
-See [Build an API Gateway API with AWS Integration](getting-started-aws-proxy.md)\.